aurangzaib/CarND-Extended-Kalman-Filter-Project/README.md

 - Update `x` and `P` for Radar

-The video below shows results of EKF:
+The video (GIF) below shows results of EKF:

 ![result-ekf.gif](result-ekf.gif)